 Private Placement Philosophy

-Boysville accepts children whose families are in crisis as a result of illness, unemployment, poverty, abuse, neglect, or homeless.
+Boysville accepts private-placed children whose families are in crisis as a result of illness, unemployment, poverty, abuse, neglect, or homelessness.
 Children are admitted without regard to race, religion, ethnicity or their family’s ability to pay for services.
 We want to help every child.